The 97th (Earl of Ulster's) Regiment

 San Salvatore Barracks over looked Kalkara Creek at 122 metres above sea level.
 The barracks consisted of nine rooms, the largest measuring 24 metres in length, 5 metres in breadth and 3 metres in height.
 It held 39 men.
 The smallest was 5 metres in length, 5 metres in breadth, and 3 metres in height.
 It held 8 men.

-11 May Bachelor Sgt Thomas Seymour Blake to Mary Reidy, spinster daughter of Armourer Sgt John Reidy Reserve Battalion 97th Regiment.
+- 11 May Bachelor Sgt Thomas Seymour Blake to Mary Reedy, spinster daughter of Armourer Sgt John Reedy Reserve Battalion 97th Regiment.

 20 Jan 1848 263 men, 18 women and 34 children of the HQ Division Reserve Battalion left for Jamaica on the transport Blenheim.